mobxjs/mobx/docs/best/devtools.md

-# Mobservable + React DevTools
+# MobX + React DevTools

-Mobservable ships with DevTools that can be used to track the rendering behavior and data depenencies of your app.
+MobX ships with DevTools that can be used to track the rendering behavior and data depenencies of your app.

 ![devtools](../images/devtools.gif)